 Can you have a Health Savings Account with Medicare?

-Even though Part A is free, contributing to an HSA with any type of Medicare isn’t allowed.
+Even though Part A is free, contributing to an HSA with any Medicare isn’t allowed.
 While you can’t contribute to the HSA, you can use the funds previously contributed to cover the cost of certain premiums, copayments, and coinsurance.

 How to Find Extra Coverage for Your Medicare